 Professor Chung says that while Covid has seen a greater take-up of flexible working with work life balance benefits for some, it seems to have encouraged a certain type of flexible working, namely remote working, which can result in an emphasis on longer hours and on working when sick.

 Yet it doesn’t have to be this way, she argues.
 Cultures where work is not so central and where progressive gender norms prevail have better access to flexible working, with family friendly policies leading to widespread uptake.
 The problem is, says Professor Chung, that much of the research on flexible working has been conducted in the US and UK where the ideal working culture and traditional gender norms are prevalent.

 What is needed, she states, is a change in how we measure productivity and commitment and how we view caring responsibilities.
-Greater uptake of flexible working, with a legal basis for workers to decide when and where they work, legal guarantees of sufficient time to rest, compensation for homeworking costs, ‘good worker’ role models, greater stigma around overworking and the introduction of work life balance satisfaction as a KPI for managers, can normalise it and encourage greater sharing of care responsibilities.
+Greater uptake of flexible working, with a legal basis for workers to decide when and where they work, legal guarantees of sufficient time to rest, compensation for homeworking costs, ‘good worker’ role models, less stigma around overworking and the introduction of work life balance satisfaction as a KPI for managers, can normalise it and encourage greater sharing of care responsibilities.

 Professor Chung concludes by saying that we need to hold out against the cultural norm around busyness and the way we embrace it as a badge of honour because doing so may encourage “a continuous spiral of increased competition not only about ourselves but for others who may not have the liberty nor the job security to resist this trend”.
 “Deliberate rest can be an act of social justice,” she says.